 Bangkok didn’t impress me for its beauty – in fact most of the times is an ugly city – but it’s undeniable it’s one of the most lively and vibrant cities in the world.
 It’s the perfect place to buying pretty much anything at a laughable price.

 I particularly recommend focusing your attention in clothing and some basic electronics.
 More expensive devices like iPhones and laptops can be a problem though.
-It’s really hard to know what’s counterfeit and what’s not, but if I had to guess I’d say only 5% of it all it’s legitimate technology.
+It’s really hard to know what’s counterfeit and what’s not.
+If I had to guess I’d say only 1% of it all it’s legitimate technology.
 Beware.

 Other than that, Bangkok should definitely be part of your Thailand trip, specially if it’s your first time.
 Make sure you pack smart when coming to Asia.
 You’ll most likely be bringing back home 50% more stuff than what you came with.